sdsutariya/sdsutariya/README.md

 ⦿ Connect with me on <a href='https://www.linkedin.com/in/sumit-s-761816216/'>LinkedIn</a> 👨🏻‍💻<br/>
 ⦿ Follow me on <a href='https://twitter.com/Sumit__Sutariya'>Twitter</a> 🐦<br/>
 ⦿ Follow me on instagram 🤩<br/>
-⦿ 📫 you will reach me througth my email "sutariyasumit8000@gmail.com" 💌<br/>
+⦿ Shoot me througth my email "sutariyasumit8000@gmail.com" 💌<br/>